ariana-ch/wsj-adapter/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## Support

-For questions, bug reports, or feature requests, please open an issue on our [GitHub repository](https://github.com/ariana-ch/wsj-adapter/issues).
+For questions, bug reports, or feature requests, please open an issue on our [GitHub repository](https://github.com/ariana-ch/wsj-scrapper/issues).

-## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a history of changes to this project.